 That is about it.
 Every chapter revolves around this formula, with Yokoi and Seki being practically the only characters.
 They introduce a lady friend later on who gets convinced Yokoi and Seki are dating and, along with a few male characters, but the trick is none of them realise what Seki is doing.
 The lady friend believes Yokoi’s intense fascination with the contents of Seki’s table are because she’s lovestruck.
 She may have a point too.
 The two of them do seem rather taken with each other.
 Obviously we hear what Yokoi is thinking, but between the facial expressions and reactions of Seki, you get the feeling he does enjoy the attention Yokoi gives him.
 Yes I’m reading too much into this, but it’s a sign of how surprisingly well the characterisation of Seki and Yokoi is that I’m able to draw these conclusions.
 Seki is not just a guy who does fantastical things and Yokoi is not just a girl who goes “WHAAAAAAT” at his actions.
 They are human beings reacting to each other and that’s what makes it funny.

 So, it's just a one gag for all the chapters.
 Sure will go down and became lame after some time.
-Well, I prefer to believe that the author has a idea to how long it will work and I don't see it lasting so long, anyway.
-In the end, what matters is how your enjoyed what you could. read more
+Well, I prefer to believe that the author has an idea to how long it will work and I don't see it lasting much longer, anyway.
+In the end, what matters is how your enjoyed what you could.